lolszewski/easydip/README.md

 Example of usage has been pushed in other repository: https://github.com/lolszewski/easydip-usage

-There are few annotations that are EasyDip uses:
+There are few annotations that EasyDip uses:

 ```java
 @Target(ElementType.TYPE)